BabDev/Pagerfanta/UPGRADE-3.0.md

 ## General Changes

+- Dropped support for versions of Doctrine DBAL before 2.8
 - Dropped support for versions of Doctrine ORM before 2.6
 - Dropped support for versions of Elastica before 5.0
 - Dropped support for versions of Solarium before 4.0